oreotikii/bambuddy/README.md

 4. For dual-nozzle printers, select Left or Right extruder
 5. Enter the K-value and click **Save**

 **Note:** Filaments must first be calibrated in Bambu Studio to appear in the dropdown.
-Bambusy reads the filament list from existing K-profiles on the printer.
+Bambuddy reads the filament list from existing K-profiles on the printer.

 #### Filtering and Search